Kedaar-NR/gita-query/README.md

 - **What it is**: How much disk space the cached files take
 - **What's cached**: Search index + processed verses for fast startup

-## How to Build Your Own Chatbot from Any Hugging Face Dataset
+## ⭐⭐⭐ How to Build Your Own Chatbot from Any Hugging Face Dataset (by Kedaar)

 **Want to create a chatbot for your own dataset?** This section shows you exactly how to adapt this code for any text dataset on Hugging Face.